Sportsbook Promos

 NBA Finals Historical Information

-When looking at NBA Finals betting odds and deciding what NBA Finals bets to make, historical information can sometimes be a factor if there are any noteworthy trends.
-Of course, trends must be evaluated with caution due to how different various factors can be from one season or one era to the next.
+When looking at NBA Finals betting odds and deciding what NBA Finals bets to make, historical information can sometimes show noteworthy trends.
+Evaluate these trends with caution, of course.
+Different factors can wildly vary from one season or one era to the next.

 Still, it is interesting to see what notable NBA championship betting trends pop up.
 How often do the favorites win?
 What are some of the biggest NBA Finals upsets?
 How have the NBA Finals played out in recent seasons?
-Does a player from the losing team have much of a chance to be NBA Finals MVP?
+Do players from the losing team have a chance to win NBA Finals MVP?

-Let’s take a look at the list of all-time NBA Finals results.
+Let’s look at the list of all-time NBA Finals results.

 Year | Champion | Result | Opponent |